rhiskk/delivery-fee-calculator/README.md

 - Docker Compose
 - Python 3.12 (for intellisense)

-### Intellisense
+### IntelliSense

 Run `make init-venv` to create a virtual environment and install the necessary Python packages.
-This step is primarily needed for setting up development tools like Pylance, which provide autocompletion, type checking, and other IntelliSense features in your IDE.
+This step is for IntelliSense features in your IDE.
 This is not required to run or test the application.

+---

-The following make targets use `docker-compose` to run the application and commands in a Docker container:
+The following make targets use `docker-compose` to run the application and commands in a Docker container and thus require the Docker daemon to be running:

 ## Running the Application